-MCC has not received a State Capital Outlay Grant in 15 years.
-As is the case for many of our colleagues around the state, Montcalm Community College has spent millions of dollars over the past years supporting and maintaining our infrastructure (over \$5 million dollars alone in 2022).
+MCC has not received a State Capital Outlay Grant in 14 years.
+As is the case for many of our colleagues around the state, we have spent millions of dollars over the past years supporting and maintaining our infrastructure (over \$5 million dollars alone in 2022).
 It would be difficult for the college to provide more than the 50% match and, if required, would delay additional planned renovations, and regularly scheduled necessary maintenance on both campuses.